oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 Parameters | Type | Description
 ---- | ---- | ----
-x-api-key | String | API Key for establishing connection to this particular endpoint x-oy-username | String | The registered partner username which access is enabled for payment checkout product
+X-Api-Key | String | API Key for establishing connection to this particular endpoint X-Oy-Username | String | The registered partner username which access is enabled for payment checkout product

 ### Request Parameters